Last Updated on August 19, 2020

-What you put at the top of your resume (after your name and contact information) should be your best qualifications or highlights, as this is the first part of your resume’s content that will be seen.
+What you put at the top of your resume (after your name and contact details) should be your best qualifications or highlights, as this is the first part of your resume’s content that will be seen.
 So make it easy for recruiters to see right from the start why they should keep reading!

-You also want to consider which resume format will be the most effective at showing your employment history, relevant skills and transferable skills.
-There are a few to choose from including a chronological resume, a functional resume or a combination resume.
+You also want to consider which resume format will be the most effective at showing your employment history, relevant skills, and transferable skills.
+There are a few to choose from including a chronological resume, a functional resume, or a combination resume.

 The appearance of your resume is important, as it has to be scannable in order to pass the glance test.
 Use bullet points, bolding, italicizing, CAPITALIZATION, and lines to help highlight and guide the reader’s eye to the important content you want them to see.
-Like your job titles, achievements and credentials.
+Like your job titles, achievements, and credentials.

 Only use one or two different fonts and different font sizes, and be consistent with them.
-Make sure the font you choose is clean and legible (such as Arial, Calabri, and Helvetica) and the right size (typically between 10 – 12 point font for your content, and no bigger than 16 point font for headings).
+Make sure the font you choose is clean and legible (such as Arial, Calibri, and Helvetica) and the right size (typically between 10 – 12 point font for your content, and no bigger than 16 point font for headings).

 No one wants to read a wall of text.
 Breaking your content into sections and paragraphs makes it significantly more legible, and less cluttered or chaotic.

 But you don’t want to over-do the white space, either.
 Too much white space makes it look like you don’t have the education, skills, or work experience needed for the job.